szwacz/nw-boilerplate/README.md

 2. Basic structure for NW.js app.
 3. Scripts to generate installers of your app for all three operating systems.

+By the way, there is a twin project to this one: [electron-boilerplate](https://github.com/szwacz/electron-boilerplate), which is the same thing but for Electron.

 # Quick start
 The only development dependency of this project is [Node.js](https://nodejs.org).
 So just make sure you have it installed.
-Then type three commands known to every Node developer...
+Then type few commands known to every Node developer...
 ```
 git clone https://github.com/szwacz/nw-boilerplate.git
+cd nw-boilerplate
 npm install
 npm start
 ```